gjbex/training-material/Python/INSTALL_CONDA.md

 ```

 ## Creating an environment
-First, ensure that the Miniconda installation is in your `PATH`.
-The
+First, ensure that the Miniconda installation is in your `PATH` environment
-following command should return the full path to the `conda` command:
+variable.
+The following command should return the full path to the `conda`
+executable:
 ```bash
 $ which conda
 ```